-This will be the seventh year that the University of Toronto has offered summer courses based in Spain.
+This will be the seventh year that the University of Toronto has offered summer courses with a focus on Spain.
 This program offers courses designed to introduce students to Hispanic art and culture.

 The program will be organized and taught by Connecting Worlds Abroad (COWA) which is located within Estudios Universitarios y Superiores de Andalucía (EUSA), a private school that has been affiliated with the University of Seville since 1996.
 EUSA offers one of the most modern learning environments in Andalucía.

-In 2021, the Spain Summer Abroad program will be offered online, with three virtual courses to choose from:
+In 2021, the Spain Summer Abroad program will be offered online, with two virtual courses to choose from:

 - ANT395Y0 Andalusian Cuisine: A Window to Spanish Culture

 - FAH390Y0 Studies Abroad in Spanish Art and Architecture: Seville: Twenty Centuries of Art History

 Please note that SPA255Y0 Introduction to the Hispanic World, which had previously been advertised, is not being offered due to low application numbers.

 Seville – one of the most visited, colourful and historically significant regions of Spain!
 Many of the typically “Spanish” cultural phenomena that attract tourists (flamenco, bullfighting, tapas and olive orchards) are identified with this southern city.